ubports/docs.ubports.com/porting/configure_test_fix/Overlay.rst

         $(LOCAL_PATH)/ubuntu/android.conf:system/halium/etc/ubuntu-touch-session.d/android.conf
     ### End Ubuntu Touch ###

-The first of these three files, 70-android.rules, is the one you created when bringing up Lomiri.
-You can extract this file from the device using ``adb pull`` or ``scp`` and copy it to the 'ubuntu' directory of your device source tree, making sure to add the corresponding line to your ``device.mk`` file, as described above.
+The first of these three files, 70-android.rules, is the one you created when bringing up Lomiri (see :ref:`Lomiri`).
+Copy it to the 'ubuntu' directory of your device source tree, making sure to add the corresponding line to your ``device.mk`` file, as described above.

 Explanation: